mattwach/matrix_clock/README.md

 * **Matrix With Numbers** The default
 * **Matrix Only** For those who want a challenge
-* **Number Cascade**, Numbers fall instead of points with hours being "closer" (larger/faster) than minutes.
+* **Bounce** Particles bounce around the numbers.
+* **Number Cascade** Digits fall from the top of the display to the bottom.
+The size and speed of the digit represent the place in the time (hours vs minutes).
+* **Waveform** Waveforms progress from the bottom of the display to the top at different speeds based on the time digit.
+* **Drops** A water droplet effect appears behind the numbers.
 * **Off -**  Useful if you want a darkened room.

+Each display mode uses color as described earlier to accent the current time.

 ## Console Configuration

-If you plug the clock into a computer, you can run a terminal emulator program to access additional settings.
+If you plug the clock into a computer, you can run a terminal emulator program to access many additional settings.
 In Linux, I use the "minicom" terminal emulator and my command looks like this:

 ```bash
 minicom -b 115200 -P /dev/ttyUSB0